TainanNeves/HEartLab_Workflow/README.md

 - Put zeros in the non-used electrodes
 - Update CV electric codes.
 We need to better specify distances between vertices.
 - Put Npy-matlab library path add in the readme file
+- Add potential plot with laplacian interpolation applied in the signals
+- Add LAT_CV plot with laplacian interpolation applied in the signals